Crown Prince Sohyeon: Biography

-Sohyeon was selected as the crown prince of the Joseon Dynasty in 1625 when his father King Injo took the throne through insurrection in 1623.
+Sohyeon was invested as crown prince of Joseon in 1625 after his father, King Injo, had taken the throne through insurrection in 1623.

-In 1627, he married a daughter of Gang Seok-gi (17th-generation descendant of General Kang Kamch'an).
-During the Second Manchu invasion of Korea in 1636, Sohyeon fled to the Namhan Mountain Fortress with his father King Injo.
+In 1627, he married a daughter of Kang Seok-gi (17th-generation descendant of Kang Kamch'an).
+During the Qing invasion of Joseon in 1636, Sohyeon fled to the Namhan Mountain Fortress with his father.
 But when Ganghwa Island was captured by the Manchus, King Injo surrendered to Hong Taiji.
-Sohyeon voluntarily gave himself up to be a hostage together with his wife and several other Korean officials at Shenyang, the capital of the Qing Dynasty.
+Sohyeon was taken as a hostage alongside his wife, his younger brother and sister-in-law, and the sons of several other Joseon officials; they were brought to Shenyang, the then-capital of the Qing dynasty.

-During his time as a hostage, Prince Sohyeon tirelessly worked as a mediator between Joseon Korea and Qing China.
-He put much effort into ensuring that Qing would not engage in hostilities against Korea.
-He protected his people, such as Kim Sang-heon (1570–1652), who was accused by the Manchus of being an anti-Qing agent.
-Prince Sohyeon also learned the Mongol language and assisted in the conquest of the Western frontier.
+During his time as a hostage, Sohyeon worked as a mediator between Joseon and the Qing dynasty.
+He put effort into ensuring the Qing would not engage in further hostilities against Joseon, and protected his people, such as Kim Sang-heon, who was accused of being an anti-Qing agent.
+He also learned the Mongol language and assisted in the conquest of the western border.

-In 1644, Prince Sohyeon stayed 70 days in Beijing with Dorgon, who had set out to conquer the remnants of the Ming Dynasty.
-There Prince Sohyeon met Jesuit missionaries such as the German Johann Adam Schall von Bell, and through them he was introduced to Roman Catholicism and Western culture.
+In 1644, Sohyeon spent 70 days in Beijing with Dorgon, who had set out to conquer the remnants of the Ming dynasty.
+There, he met Jesuit missionaries such as the German Johann Adam Schall von Bell, and through them he was introduced to Roman Catholicism and Western ideas.

-King Injo and his close administrators condemned Sohyeon's conduct as pro-Qing, and even though Prince Sohyeon returned to Korea in 1645, his father King Injo persecuted him for attempting to modernize Korea by bringing in Catholicism and Western science.
-Prince Sohyeon died suddenly not long after his return to Korea; he was found dead in the King's room, mysteriously bleeding severely from the head.
-Legends say that Injo killed his own son with an ink slab that the Crown Prince brought from China; however, some historians suggest he was poisoned by the fact that he had black spots all over his body after his death and that his body decomposed rapidly.
-Many, including his wife, tried to uncover what happened to the Crown Prince, but Injo ordered immediate burial and reduced the grandeur of the practice of Crown Prince's funeral.
-Prince Sohyeon's tomb is located in Goyang, Gyeonggi province.
-King Injo never visited his son's tomb.
+King Injo and his close administrators condemned Sohyeon's conduct as pro-Qing.
+When he returned in 1645, King Injo persecuted him for attempting to modernize Joseon by bringing in Western culture.
+Sohyeon died suddenly not long after his return; he was found dead in the king's room, mysteriously bleeding severely from the head.
+Legends say that Injo killed his son with an ink slab that the crown prince brought from China; however, some historians suggest he was poisoned due to the fact that he had black spots all over his body after his death and that his corpse decomposed rapidly.
+Many, including his wife, tried to uncover the truth, but King Injo ordered immediate burial and reduced the grandeur of the funeral.
+Sohyeon's tomb is located in Goyang, Gyeonggi Province.

-King Injo appointed Grand Prince Bongrim as new Crown Prince (who later became King Hyojong) rather than Prince Sohyeon's oldest son, Prince Gyeongseon.
-Soon after, Injo ordered the exile of Prince Sohyeon's three sons to Jeju Island (from which only the youngest son, Prince Gyeongan, returned to the mainland alive), and the execution of Sohyeon's wife, Crown Princess Minhoe, for treason.
+King Injo then appointed Grand Prince Bongrim as the new crown prince (posthumously King Hyojong) rather than Sohyeon's eldest son.
+Soon after, Injo ordered the exile of Sohyeon's three sons to Jeju Island, from which only the youngest son, returned alive, and the execution of Sohyeon's wife, Crown Princess Minhoe, for treason.